The vine and the branches

 The Greek word translated 'cuts off' means to take away or remove.
 Jesus said that his Father will take away or remove every branch in him that does not bear fruit.

-The term 'in Christ' is used in the New Testament to describe born-again believers (Rom 8:1; 2Co 5:17); the apostle Paul said he was 'in Christ' (Rom 16:7).
+The term 'in Christ' is used in the New Testament to describe born-again believers (Rom 8:1; 2Co 5:17); the apostle Paul said that he was 'in Christ' (Rom 16:7).
 A person cannot be cut off from a vine they have never been attached to.
 These are people who are in Jesus Christ and know Jesus Christ.
 Christians must bear fruit for the Father.

 Pruning